-- all else has been tried - the potential consequences of not intervening are sufficiently serious to justify considering use of force - the chances of achieving the desired result by other means were low the risks associated with not using force outweighed those of using force.
+- all else that could reasonably be expected in the circumstances has been tried (i.e. Staff may intervene before trying all known strategies if a child is putting themselves or others in clear and imminent danger.) - the potential consequences of not intervening are sufficiently serious to justify considering use of force - the chances of achieving the desired result by other means were low - the risks associated with not using force outweighed those of using force.

-Personal risk assessments (PRAs) are produced for all students and keep staff informed about how to deal with the particular risks that each student presents.
-The PRA will also advise where a student presents a difficulty as a result of SEN/disability or personal circumstance, such as domestic violence
+Positive Handling Plans (PHPs) are produced for all students and keep staff informed about how to deal with the particular risks that each student presents.
+The PHP will also advise where a student presents a difficulty as a result of SEN/disability or personal circumstance, such as domestic violence.
+The plans will be reviewed at least half termly, or in the instance of staff becoming aware of new triggers, behaviours or effective strategies.
+PHPs and their content are shared with parents/carers.